You’re not alone!

-What is Debt Consolidation?
+What Is Debt Consolidation?

-Debt consolidation is the taking of combining multiple high-interest loans from several accounts into one big single loan to get a better payoff term, such as lower monthly payments or interest rates.
+Debt consolidation combines multiple high-interest loans from several accounts into one big single loan for a better payoff term, such as lower monthly payments or interest rates.

-Pros of Debt Consolidation
+Pros & Cons Of Debt Consolidation

 - The interest rate you pay for the new loan is often low.